GuidoBR/GuidoPercu.dev/content/library/book-review-noise-a-flaw-in-human-judgment.md

 ### Group Polarization

-> - As I always suspected, ideas about politics and economics are a lot like movie stars.
-If people think that other people like them, such ideas can go far.
+> - “As I always suspected, ideas about politics and economics are a lot like movie stars.
+If people think that other people like them, such ideas can go far.”
-> - “I’ve always been worried that when my team gets together, we end up confident and unified — ­and firmly committed to the course of action that we choose.
-I guess there’s something in our internal
->   processes that isn’t going all that well!”
+> - “I’ve always been worried that when my team gets together, we end up confident and unified — and firmly committed to the course of action that we choose.
+I guess there’s something in our internal processes that isn’t going all that well!”
-> - "Group polarization.
-The basic idea is that when people speak with one another, they often end up at a more extreme point in line with their original inclinations. (...)
-Internal discussions often create greater confidence, greater unity, and greater extremism, frequently in the form of increased enthusiasm."
+> - “Group polarization.
+The basic idea is that when people speak with one another, they often end up at a more extreme point in line with their original inclinations. (…) Internal discussions often create greater confidence, greater unity, and greater extremism, frequently in the form of increased enthusiasm.”

-In chapter 8, there's an interesting discussion about what makes some ideas popular and how this can be misused to influence political opinion.
-It’s also described how people discussing together in a group can become more extremist in their ideas.
-This discussion together with the book “[Rules of Contagion](https://amzn.to/2Tu0pk1)” illuminated my world view on why the world is so polarized and with more extreme ideas circulating in the news and social media.
+Chapter eight mentions one of the most relevant matters of our time – it analyses what makes some ideas popular and how this can be misused to influence political opinion.
+The authors also explain how group discussions can make each individual more extremist in their ideas.
+This chapter reminded me of another book I’ve recently read, called “[Rules of Contagion](https://amzn.to/2Tu0pk1)”.
+Both these readings illuminated my world view an gave me a better understanding of the increasing polarization we see nowadays, and how easily extreme ideas spread on social media.

 ### Understanding: Causal Thinking x Statistical Thinking